 Buck Island Reef National Monument is most notable for its coral reef ecosystem and the small tropical island that it encircles.
 The Monument supports a large variety of terrestrial and marine plants and animals, including endangered and threatened species.
 Its biological diversity and complexity affords outstanding opportunities for approved recreational activities, public education, and scientific research.
 Buck Island’s elkhorn-coral barrier reef is unique within U.S. waters.
-The Monument is host to several Threatened and Endangered species, and contains significant evidence of human use on land and in the water over thousands of years.
+The Monument contains significant evidence of thousands of years of human activity, both on the land and in the water.

 Buck Island Reef National Monument is one of the most pristine barrier coral reef systems in the Caribbean.
 While not well suited for agricultural endeavors, the natural resources, especially marine and coastal fauna, have proven an irresistible attraction to people since ancient times.
 Buck Island draws tens of thousands of tourists a year who wish to experience first-hand the wonders of a coral reef, or just to relax and escape the noise and stresses of everyday life.